odoare/BiRR/readme.md

 ## Info

-BiRR2D and BiRR3D are room simulators that accurately emulate the sound produced by a monophonic and omnidirectionnal source perceived by a listener in a rectangular (2D) or parallelepipedic (3D) room.
+BiRR (and its ambisonic sister AmbiRR) are room simulators that accurately emulate the sound produced by a monophonic and omnidirectionnal source perceived by a listener in a rectangular (2D) or parallelepipedic (3D) room.

 User can control $(x,y,z)$ dimensions of the room, and position of source and listener in the room.
 The orientation of the listener can also be adjusted.
 Wall properties are adjusted with two or three parameters: